-The time signature 3/4 means there should be three crotchet beats in a bar.
+The time signature 3/4 means there should be three crotchet beats in a measure.

-Again, the top number tells us how many beats per bar (three in this case) and the bottom number tells us what kind of beat (crotchet beats as it’s a number four).
+Again, the top number tells us how many beats per measure (three in this case) and the bottom number tells us what kind of beat (crotchet beats as it’s a number four).

 The time signature 4/4

-The time signature 4/4 means there are four crotchet beats in a bar.
+The time signature 4/4 means there are four crotchet beats in a measure.

-The top number tells us how many beats per bar (four in this case) and the bottom number tells us what kind of beat (crotchet beats as it’s a number four which represents crotchets).
+The top number tells us how many beats per measure (four in this case), and the bottom number tells us what kind of beat (crotchet beats as it’s a number four, which represents crotchets).

 Another time signature you might see is one that looks like the letter C.

-This stands for common time and is exactly the same as 4/4 and so has four crotchet beats per bar.
+This stands for common time and is exactly the same as 4/4, so it has four crotchet beats per measure.